Board of Directors, AFSP Illinois

 Dimple Patel Psy.D. (she/her): Dimple has her Doctoral Clinical Psychology through the Illinois School of Professional Psychology, National Louis University.
 She holds a Bachelors degree from DePaul University.
 Dimple actively participates in the American Foundation for Suicide Prevention’s Out of the Darkness Chicagoland Community Walk as a committee member and team captain for Team Patel, which was developed upon losing her mother to suicide in 2011.
 Dimple has participated in a project developed by McLean Hospital, the largest psychiatric affiliate of Harvard Medical School, called Deconstructing Stigma: A Change in Thought Can Change a Life (displayed at Boston Logan International Airport).
 Through this campaign, Dimple has publicly assisted in shedding light on the stigma surrounding mental health issues across the board.
 Additionally, Dimple has volunteered for other nonprofit organizations dedicated to eradicating the stigma surrounding mental illness and disorders.
 Dimple is extremely passionate about bringing awareness to South Asian mental issues that are often stigmatized.
 On her down time, Dimple loves to spend time with family, friends, and her two dogs, Brownie and Cookie.
 Within the past two years, Dimple has made an active effort to travel as often as she can!

-Sean Connolly (he/him): Sean is the volunteer LGBTQ Coordinator for the Illinois Chapter of the American Foundation for Suicide Prevention.
+Sean Connolly (he/him): Sean is a member of the Board of Directors for the Illinois Chapter of the American Foundation for Suicide Prevention.
 He started volunteering with the organization after his sister Alex died by suicide in May of 2013.
 Alex struggled with a diagnosed mental health condition at the time of her death and struggled to maintain consistent access to critical healthcare throughout her life.
 Sean has worked in several roles over the years with AFSP.
-He joined the LGBTQ Committee as a volunteer in 2014, served as field advocate in Washington DC multiple times to advocate for policies endorsed by the foundation, and has served on the board for several years.
 Sean is driven to work with the AFSP to support a robust healthcare system that treats mental and physical healthcare equally and with full parity.
 When not volunteering with AFSP, Sean is the co-founder and Executive Director of Helix Education.
-Helix is a K-12 education non-profit offering a number of programs and resources to students and educators to facilitate social and emotional outcomes for youth of all backgrounds.
+Helix is a K-12 education non-profit providing support and resources for educators across the country that activate transferable skills in students.
 He is also an adjunct professor at Loyola University Chicago’s Quinlan School of Business.

 Michael Duffy (he/him): Following the death of Caitlin, our 23-year-old daughter, in 2013, I wanted to know who was doing the best work in the area of suicide prevention.
 The universal response to my questioning was the American Foundation for Suicide Prevention.
 My family and I immediately committed to doing all we could to support their work in memory of our daughter and sister.
 We have been active fundraisers and participants in the Chicagoland Out of the Darkness Walk each year since then.
 My participation as a Field Advocate in the AFSP Advocacy Days at both state and national levels has helped me understand the national scope and significance of their efforts.
 I am honored to be able to contribute as a Board member of the Illinois Chapter to that increasingly important work.